Udemy

 This course covers the VHDL language in detail.
 In between lectures, we will complete a number of fun projects (please see below) with increasing complexity to consolidate the knowledge we have gained during the course.
 We will go through how to write Test Benches and we will implement a number of Test Benches to verify the UART project.
 We cover the Intel Quartus software in detail and also go through how to simulate Test Benches using using ModelSim.

-Projects (Implemented and Tested On a Cyclone IV Development Board):
+Projects (Implemented and Tested On the FPGA Explorer Development Board and the Cyclone IV Development Boards):

 2. Simple State Machine which reacts to user input and drives a number of LEDs